 |"Account Suspension Threshold" (Below this threshold results in suspension of your account)|

-You can also view your Price Accuracy Score using the Scorecard.
+You can also view your Average Score using the Scorecard.
 For example:

 What can cause a drop in Price Accuracy?

-This section lists some common reasons that your Price Accuracy score might drop:
+This section describes some common reasons that your Price Accuracy Scores might drop.